 - Milk Kefir Cheese is what I usually use.
 This low-fat and tangy cheese is perfect for turning into Boursin cheese.

-It’s easy and affordable to make homemade Boursin cheese.
-Deliciously perfect for parties, sandwiches and snacks.
+It’s easy and affordable to make this herb and garlic cheese.
+Similar to Boursin, it is deliciously perfect for parties, sandwiches, and snacks!

 - Prep Time: 10 minutes